Algorithmic bias: Racial and ethnic discrimination

 Algorithms have been criticized as a method for obscuring racial prejudices in decision-making.
 Because of how certain races and ethnic groups were treated in the past, data can often contain hidden biases.
 For example, black people are likely to receive longer sentences than white people who committed the same crime.
 This could potentially mean that a system amplifies the original biases in the data.

-In 2015, Google apologized when black users complained that an image-identification algorithm in its Photos application identified them as gorillas.
+In 2015, Google apologized when a couple of black users complained that an image-identification algorithm in its Photos application identified them as gorillas.
 In 2010, Nikon cameras were criticized when image-recognition algorithms consistently asked Asian users if they were blinking.
 Such examples are the product of bias in biometric data sets.
 Biometric data is drawn from aspects of the body, including racial features either observed or inferred, which can then be transferred into data points.
 Speech recognition technology can have different accuracies depending on the user's accent.
 This may be caused by the a lack of training data for speakers of that accent.

 Biometric data about race may also be inferred, rather than observed.
 For example, a 2012 study showed that names commonly associated with blacks were more likely to yield search results implying arrest records, regardless of whether there is any police record of that individual's name.
 A 2015 study also found that Black and Asian people are assumed to have lesser functioning lungs due to racial and occupational exposure data not being incorporated into the prediction algorithm's model of lung function.